Arrhythmogenic right ventricular cardiomyopathy

 In the majority of ARVD/ARVC cases, mutations in genes encoding desmosomal proteins play a key role in the pathogenesis of the disease, including the following: plakoglobin (JUP), desmoplakin (DSP), plakophilin-2 (PKP2), desmoglein-2 (DSG2), and desmocollin-2 (DSC2).
 Additional genes include TGFB3, TMEM43 and RYR2 (see Table 1).

 Table 1.
-Overview of the genes in CENTOGENE´s Arrhythmogenic right ventricular cardiomyopathy
+Overview of genes included in Arrhythmogenic right ventricular cardiomyopathy

 Abbreviations: LQT: Long QT syndrome; CPVT: catecholaminergic polymorphic ventricular tachycardia; CMH: hypertrophic cardiomyopathy; LGMD: limb-girdle muscular dystrophy; MPDT: Tateyama type of distal myopathy; RMD: Rippling muscle disease; JLNS: Jervell and Lange-Nielsen syndrome; ATFB: familial atrial fibrillation; HALD: familial hyperaldosteronism; CMD: cardiomyopathy dilated; PFHB: progressive familial heart block; SSS: sick sinus syndrome; VF: paroxysmal familial ventricular fibrillation; SIDS: sudden infant death syndrome; ARVD: arrhythmogenic right ventricular dysplasia.; DCWHK: cardiomyopathy dilated with woolly hair and keratoderma; EBLA: lethal acantholytic epidermolysis bullosa; PPKS2: keratosis palmoplantaris striata II; SFWHS: skin fragility-woolly hair syndrome; ATRST: atrial standstill; SCFI: sudden cardiac failure, infantile; GEFSP: generalized epilepsy with febrile seizures plus; EIEE: epileptic encephalopathy, early infantile; LDS: Loeys-Dietz syndrome; EDMD: Emery-Dreifuss muscular dystrophy.